Latin American and Caribbean Studies

 Students planning to complete the M.A.T. program for French or Spanish education are required to take two graduate level language content courses.
 Many students prefer to fulfill these requirements by completing a study abroad program.
 Contact the GC International Education Center if you would like to pursue this exciting option.
 It may also be possible to take these required courses at the GC Milledgeville campus, as the department of MLC offers graduate level French and Spanish when requested, usually in the early evening.
 Interested students should contact the Spanish or French language program coordinator - at the beginning of their program - to coordinate courses.

-For more information on French graduate courses offered at GC, please contact the French Program Coordinator, Dr. Peggy Schaller at Peggy.Schaller@gcsu.edu or 478-445-5118.
+For more information on French graduate courses currently offered at GC, please contact the French Program Coordinator, Dr. Peggy Schaller Elliott at Peggy.Elliott@gcsu.edu or 478-445-5118.